floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_rate_limiting.md

 order: 1200
 layout: docs
 edition: community
-description: By using the Search Guard login limit feature you can secure your Elasticsearch cluster against brute force attacks.
+description: By using the Search Guard login limit feature you can secure your OpenSearch/Elasticsearch cluster against brute force attacks.
 ---

 <!--- Copyright 2020 floragunn GmbH -->